Manaslu Circuit Trek

 • While the Manaslu region is a restricted area in Nepal, you must have a government-registered guide.

-• A professional local person who speaks good English and is government-certified, first-aid, leadership, and rescue-trained.
+• A professional local person who speaks good English and is a government-certified, first-aid, leadership, and rescue-trained person.

-• Since we have such a challenging landscape, spend many days walking long distances, and need to hike over 5000 meters, I would definitely recommend a porter.
-Normally, a porter will be provided for two people, and he carried 20 kilos.
-A porter makes a big difference in terms of avoiding the burden of kilos and enjoying the breathtaking scenery.
+• The Manaslu Circuit Trek has such a challenging landscape, many days of walking long distances, and reaches over 5000 meters, Nepal Trekking Experts recommend a porter.
+Normally, a porter will be provided for two people, and he carries 20 kilos.
+A porter makes a big difference in terms of avoiding carrying the burden of kilos and enjoying the breathtaking scenery.

-• NTE does not recommend drinking directly from the tap.
+• NTE does not recommend drinking directly from the tap for hygiene reasons.
 You can buy bottles of mineral water, boil water, use purification tablets, a steripen, or a life straw as you like.

-• You should have Nepali rupees with you during the trek.
+• You should have Nepali rupees with you during the Manaslu Circuit Trek.
 There are no ATMs or banks, and credit cards are not accepted.

-• Obviously, walking at a high altitude for many days won’t be easy.
-But since it is not a mountain expedition and you are just walking on the trail, you can definitely do it.
-However, we recommend hiking, jogging, cardio, going to the gym, etc. regularly before visiting Nepal.
+• Walking in high-altitude and rugged terrain for many days won’t be easy.
+But since it is not a mountain expedition and you are just walking on the trail, you can definitely trek the Manaslu Circuit.
+However, we recommend hiking, jogging, cardio, gym, etc. regularly before visiting Nepal for an enjoyable trek.

-• The trek requires a minimum of two people, a government-registered agency, and a guide.
-For more details click here.
+• The Manaslu Circuit Trek requires a minimum of two people, a government-registered agency, and a guide.
+For more details visit our Nepal Trekking Permits and Fees Blog.

 • Trekkers cannot obtain the Manaslu Circuit Trekking Permits on their own.
-So, only updated trekking agencies can obtain them for you.
+So, only updated trekking agencies like Nepal Trekking Experts can obtain them for you.

-• We recommend negative 15-degree (extreme temperature) sleeping bags to handle all the conditions you might come across during the trek.
+• Yes, you need a sleeping bag for the Manaslu Circuit Trek.
+Nepal Trekking Experts recommend -15°C extreme temperature sleeping bags to handle all the conditions it may come across during the trek.

 • Yes, you can store the unnecessary stuff with us in Kathmandu.

-• Yes, high-altitude coverage is essential, and it's also recommended that you pay close attention to the details to ensure that trekking is covered by the policy, as well as hospitalization and medical evacuation.
+• Yes, a high-altitude coverage insurance policy is essential for the Manaslu Circuit Trek, and it's also recommended that you pay close attention to the details to ensure that trekking is covered by the policy, as well as hospitalization and medical evacuation.

 • TripAdvisor